Justin-Stockton/week-12-group-project/README.md

 - Create a User account
 - Add games to your owned games page
-- Create custom name game racks to fill with games that fit the bill (wanted games, favorite games, etc)
+- Create custom game racks to fill with games that fit the bill (wanted games, favorite games, etc)
 - Write, edit and delete a review for games as a logged in User
 - Ability to view reviews written by other Users

-## Please create a user and explore the funcionality of our site!
+## Please create a user and explore the functionality of our site!

-Happing game hunting!
+Happy game hunting!

 - Link to our live site
 - http://good-games-ggs.herokuapp.com/